Mundelein College: The Skyscraper

-When new, the fourteen-story Art Deco building dominated the skyline of Chicago's far north side.
+When new, the fourteen-story Art Deco building dominated the skyline of Chicago's far north side as building construction stalled during the Great Depression.
 The Skyscraper had few equals in size and style outside of Downtown Chicago (similarly designed buildings include the Palmolive Building, the Chicago Board of Trade Building, and the West Town Bank Building).
 Vertical lines of Indiana limestone created a visual illusion making the college appear to soar higher than its actual 198 ft.

 Although the Skyscraper features abstracted foliate, sunbursts, and other geometric designs around its doors and windows, the most striking feature of the building's exterior is its guardian angels.
 The two towering statues at the entrance represent the angels Uriel ("Light of God") and Jophiel ("Beauty of God").
 Uriel holds the book of wisdom and points to a cross in Bas-relief on the fourteenth floor.
 Jophiel holds the planet Earth and lifts the torch of knowledge.
+A photo of the sculptures is included in the Smithsonian Institution Research Information System (SIRIS), of the Renwick Gallery of American Art.

 Although Chicago architect Joseph W. McCarthy is listed as the supervising architect, the building was designed by Nairne W. Fisher, from St. Cloud Minnesota.
 McCarthy had been Cardinal Mundelein's choice.
 However, after Mother Isabella Kane dismissed McCarthy's Gothic Revival design, she turned to Fisher with whom she had worked before.
 Not only was Fisher's design more modern, it was less expensive than McCarthy's.